 - Important: Please note that you have to click twice on each publication to mark it as not enabled by CC (unchecked): the first time you click on it, a check shows to indicate that the publication has been marked as enabled by CC; the second time you click on the same box, the selection is removed thus marking the publication as not enabled by CC.

 7. CCV submissions for the Resource Allocation Competitions – Faculty only

 Note: if you have delegated your application to a sponsored user, have the delegated person follow the steps below to submit on your behalf.

 - Navigate to the Resource Application page on CCDB: https://ccdb.computecanada.ca/allocation/resource_applications

-If we were able to process a submission given the parameters you provided, your application will save/submit.
+Click on the “Submit CCV” button.
+If we were able to process a submission given the parameters you provided, your publications will be uploaded and shown in the CCV Publications Reporting section.
 If there is an error trying to process your submission, you will receive an error message.
-If you are absolutely sure that your CCV submission was successful and the parameters you have entered are correct, yet you receive an error on CCDB, please contact firstname.lastname@example.org for assistance.
+If you are absolutely sure that your CCV submission was successful and the parameters you have entered are correct, yet you receive an error on CCDB, please contact email@example.com for assistance.